Dzmitry1983/PokerHandShowdown/README.md

 An example can be seen in the main.swift
 To run an example, use "Console" target

+# Tests
+To use tests, chose the PokerHandShowdown target and run test.

 # Architecture
 Use this images to help understand an architecture
 ![alt text](https://github.com/Dzmitry1983/PokerHandShowdown/blob/master/Architecture/Class%20Diagram.png "Class Diagram")